MAlshurbaji/TriGAN-SiaMT/README.md

 }
 ```

 ## Acknowledgements

-Parts of this implementation build upon components from [SSL4MIS]
+Parts of this implementation build upon components from [SSL4MIS](https://github.com/HiLab-git/SSL4MIS).
-(https://github.com/HiLab-git/SSL4MIS) <br>.
 We thank the authors for making their work publicly available.